-- support additional festivals and events which celebrate Asian cultures and activate the precinct with \$200,000 additional grant-funding - build on the City of Sydney's oral history collection, which includes approximately 20 interviews with members of the Chinese community from the 1990s to now.
-Identify up to five potential oral history candidates who could talk about the evolution of Chinatown in the last 50 years - · identify opportunities for additionalhistoric interpretation share Haymarket and Chinatown's history for example through walking tours, hoardings and plaques - explore opportunities to secure long-term legacy and place benefits for Haymarket of festivals and events SXSW Sydney - review the 2022 Floor Space and Employment Survey data to identify underutilised and opportunities to utilise vacant upper levelfloorspace.
+- support additional festivals and events which celebrate Asian cultures and activate the precinct with \$200,000 additional funding - build on the City of Sydney's oral history collection, which includes approximately 20 interviews with members of the Chinese community from the 1990s to now.
+Identify up to five potential oral history candidates who could talk about the evolution of Chinatown in the last 50 years - share Haymarket and Chinatown's history through walking tours, hoardings and plagues - explore opportunities to secure long-term legacy and place benefits for Haymarket of festivals and events - review the 2022 Floor Space and Employment Survey data to identify underutilised and vacant space.
 Engage with landowners and leasing agents to bring space back into use.

 - Haymarket has been awarded \$200,000 as part of the Uptown Grant Program to develop a destination brand, marketing assets and campaign to raise awareness about what the precinct has to offer to help generate increased foot traffic.
 This City will work with the group to support and amplify their efforts for the area - annual production of Sydney Lunar New Year - support for Friday night markets - grant funding for festivals and events - Sydney Streets events close down local streets twice annually in the Haymarket area.
-Local business trade out, with street performers to attract visitation - an accommodation grant to support the creation of the new Museum of Chinese in Australia (MOCA), due to open in 2023/24
+Local business trade out, with street performers to attract visitation - an accommodation grant to support the creation of the new Museum of Chinese in Australia (MOCA), due to open in 2024